xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 ## Test case 2

-Choose 'to short' for the userId and do the same as for test case '1' for the rest of the fields.
+Choose 'too short' for the userId and do the same as for test case '1' for the rest of the fields.

 And again we have 156 test cases done.